What is MIG Welding? How to MIG Weld Thin Metal

 Shielding Gas

-For thin steel sheet metal, the standard gas is C25 (a mix of 75% Argon and 25% CO2).
-This blend gives smooth arc control, steady puddle flow, and minimal spatter, which is ideal for clean work like auto body repairs.
+For thin steel sheet metal, the standard gas is C25 (a 75% argon/25% CO2 mixture).
+This blend provides smooth arc control, steady puddle flow, and minimal spatter, making it ideal for clean work such as auto body repairs.

 Ground Clamp

 The ground clamp completes the electrical circuit.
 Attach it to a clean, bare metal surface.
-Poor ground leads to an unstable arc and uneven heat, which can ruin thin metal quickly.
+Poor ground conditions lead to an unstable arc and uneven heat, which can quickly damage thin metal.

 Consumables (The Wire)

 This is one of the most critical factors for welding thin metal.
 You must use a small-diameter wire.
 The most common sizes are 0.023 or 0.024 inch (0.6mm).
 A thinner wire requires less energy to melt, which gives you significantly more control over your heat input.
-Using thicker wire, such as 0.030 or 0.035 inch, dumps too much heat and material, making it nearly impossible to weld thin panels without causing damage.
+Using thicker wire, such as 0.030 or 0.035 inch, generates excessive heat and material, making it nearly impossible to weld thin panels without causing damage.

 Common Mistakes When MIG Welding Thin Metal